What parameters are CFOs

 E-invoicing

-The e-invoicing system was made applicable from 1st October 2020 for businesses with an annual aggregate turnover of more than Rs.500 crore in any preceding financial years (from 2017-18).
-Further, from 1st January 2021, this system was extended to those with an annual aggregate turnover of more than Rs.100 crore.
+The e-invoicing system was made applicable from 1st October 2020 for businesses in a phased manner.
+Currently, from 1st August 2023, this system was extended to those with an annual aggregate turnover of more than Rs.5 crore in any preceding financial years since 2017-18.

 These businesses must obtain a unique invoice reference number for every business-to-business invoice by uploading on the GSTN’s invoice registration portal.
 The portal verifies the correctness and genuineness of the invoice.
 Thereafter, it authorises using the digital signature along with a QR code.